 Mr. Curtiss-Lusher is a graduate of Yale University and the University of Michigan Law School.

 Abraham H. Foxman, National Director of the Anti-Defamation League (ADL) since 1987, is world-renowned as a leader in the fight against anti-Semitism, bigotry and discrimination.
 He is the co-author of Viral Hate: Containing Its Spread on the Internet (Palgrave Macmillan, 2013) and author of Jews & Money: The Story of a Stereotype (Palgrave Macmillan, 2010), The Deadliest Lies: The Israel Lobby and the Myth of Jewish Control (Palgrave Macmillan, 2007) and Never Again?
 The Threat of the New Anti-Semitism (HarperSanFrancisco, 2003).

 In the forefront of major issues of the day, including the rise of global anti-Semitism, the war on terrorism, church/state issues, religious intolerance and issues relating to the Holocaust, he consistently speaks out against hatred and violence wherever they occur.

 Mr. Foxman regularly confers with elected officials and community leaders here and abroad.
 He has had consultations in Europe, Russia, Israel, Egypt, Saudi Arabia, Jordan, China, Japan, South Africa and Argentina, and with Palestinian leaders, on problems of ethnic hatred, violence, terrorism and promoting democracy.
-He has had six audiences with Pope John Paul II and four with Pope Benedict XVI, and recently met with the newly installed Pope Francis.
+He has had six audiences with Pope John Paul II, four with Pope Benedict XVI, and recently met with the newly installed Pope Francis.
 Mr. Foxman is a passionate supporter of the State of Israel and a voice for peace in the Middle East.

 A Holocaust survivor, Mr. Foxman was a member of the President’s United States Holocaust Memorial Council, appointed by Presidents Reagan, Bush and Clinton.
 He has been a participant of official Presidential delegations to special events in Europe and Israel.